 '''

-. param pippo=5
+.param pippo=5

-. param pp=6
+.param pp=6

-. csparam pippp={pippo + pp}
+.csparam pippp={pippo + pp}

-. param p={pp}
+.param p={pp}

-. csparam pap='pp+p'
+.csparam pap='pp+p'

 '''

-In the example shown, vectors pippp, and pap are added to the constants, which already reside in plot "const", with length one and real values.
+In the example shown, vectors pippp, and pap are added to the constants that already reside in plot const, having length one and real values.
 These vectors are generated during circuit parsing and thus cannot be changed later (same as with ordinary parameters).
-They may be used in ngspice scripts and .control sections (see chapt.
+They may be used in ngspice scripts and .control sections (see Chapt.
 17).